12 What Is Life?

 Erwin Schrödinger’s little book did not answer its own title.
 What it did was more lasting.
 It reframed the question in the language of physics – order, entropy, free energy, information – and insisted that the answer, whatever it turned out to be, must not violate the laws that govern everything else.1

 We opened this book with his question.
-Now, having traveled four and a half billion years from the first chemical reactions on a cooling planet to microbial communities persisting three kilometers underground on energy budgets thinner than a candle flame, we can attempt something Schrödinger could not: an answer grounded in evidence, calibrated in \(\Delta G\), and tested against the porewater profiles of real sediments.
+Now, having traveled from the first chemical reactions on a cooling planet to microbial communities persisting 2.8 kilometers underground on energy budgets thinner than a candle flame, we can attempt something Schrödinger could not: an answer grounded in evidence, calibrated in \(\Delta G\), and tested against the porewater profiles of real sediments.

 12.1 Three definitions, all correct